-176. Exemption
+113. Exemption

-(1) The engineer may, in writing exempt an owner, customer, any other person or category of owners, customers, ratepayers, users of services from complying with a provision of these by-laws, subject to any conditions it may impose, if he or she is of the opinion that the application or operation of that provision would be unreasonable, provided that the engineer shall not grant exemption from any Section of these by-laws that may result in -

-- (a) the wastage or excessive consumption of water supply services; - (b) significant adverse effects on public health, safety or the environment; - (c) the non-payment for services; and - (d) the Act, or any regulations made in terms of it, not being complied with. - (2) The municipality may, at any time after giving written notice of at least thirty days, withdraw any exemption given in terms of subsection (1).
+- (1) The engineer may, in writing exempt an owner, customer, any other person or category of owners, customers, ratepayers, users of services from complying with a provision of these by-laws, subject to any conditions it may impose, if he or she is of the opinion that the application or operation of that provision would be unreasonable, or had been unreasonable, provided that the engineer shall not grant exemption from any Section of these by-laws that may result in - - (a) the wastage or excessive consumption of water supply services; - (b) significant adverse effects on public health, safety or the environment; - (c) the non-payment for services; and - (d) the Act, or any regulations made in terms of it, not being complied with. - (2) The Engineer may not deviate from any published tariff in terms of the MFMA. - (3) The municipality may, at any time after giving written notice of at least thirty days, withdraw any exemption given in terms of subsection (1). - (4) The Municipal Manager may consider any exemption under the control of the Municipality as provided for by the Municipal Systems Act and the Municipal Finance Management Act

-177. Conflict of law
+114. Conflict of law

-If there is any conflict between these by-laws and any other by-laws of the municipality, these by-laws will prevail.
+If there is any conflict between this By-Law and any other by-laws of the municipality, the By Law with newest date will apply.

-178. Transitional arrangements
+115. Transitional arrangements

-- (1) Installation work authorised by the municipality prior to the commencement date of these by-laws or authorised installation work in progress on that date shall be deemed to have been authorised in terms of these by-laws; and the municipality may, for a period of 90 (ninety) days after the commencement of these by-laws, authorise installation work in accordance with the by-laws that regulated that work immediately prior to the promulgation of these by-laws. - Any reference in these by-laws to a charge determined by the municipality shall be deemed to be a reference to a charge determined by the municipality under the laws repealed by Section 114, until the effective date of any applicable charges that may be determined by the municipality in terms of these by-laws, or by-laws relating to Credit Control and Debt Collection, and any reference to a provision in the laws repealed by Section 114 shall be deemed to be a reference to a corresponding provision in these by-laws. - (3) Any approval, consent or exemption granted under the laws repealed by Section 114 shall, save for the provisions of subsection (3), remain valid. - (4) No customer shall be required to comply with these by-laws by altering a water installation or part of it which was installed in conformity with any laws applicable immediately prior to the commencement of these by-laws; provided that if, in the opinion of the engineer, the installation, or part, is so defective or in a condition or position that could cause waste or undue consumption of water, pollution of the water supply or a health hazard, the engineer may by notice require the customer to comply with the provisions of these by-laws.
+- (1) Installation work authorised by the municipality prior to the commencement date of these by-laws or authorised installation work in progress on that date shall be deemed to have been authorised in terms of these by-laws; and the municipality may, for a period of 90 (ninety) days after the commencement of these by-laws, authorise installation work in accordance with the by-laws that regulated that work immediately prior to the promulgation of these by-laws. - Any reference in these by-laws to a charge determined by the municipality shall be deemed to be a reference to a charge determined by the municipality under the laws repealed by Section 48, until the effective date of any applicable charges that may be determined by the municipality in terms of these by-laws, or by-laws relating to Credit Control and Debt Collection, and any reference to a provision in the laws repealed by Section 48 shall be deemed to be a reference to a corresponding provision in these by-laws. - (3) Any approval, consent or exemption granted under the laws repealed by Section 48 shall, save for the provisions of subsection (3), remain valid. - (4) No customer shall be required to comply with these by-laws by altering a water installation or part of it which was installed in conformity with any laws applicable immediately prior to the commencement of these by-laws; provided that if, in the opinion of the engineer, the installation, or part, is so defective or in a condition or position that could cause waste or undue consumption of water, pollution of the water supply or a health hazard, the engineer may by notice require the customer to comply with the provisions of these by-laws.